nathanReitinger/4182-project1/README.md

 ```
 bash-3.2# python3 fuzzer.py
 ```

-- default payload is found in file "payload_default.txt" ==> can change with new hex values if you want

 - *IP LAYER* - fuzzing all fields (fuzzes everything---includes options, includes out-of-range values, includes crazy values, runs through the entire number-range of possible values for each field)